NauticusOfficial/docs/source/includes/_order-hand-calls.md

 ## GetAccountPositions

 Retrieves a list of positions (balances) for a specific user account running under a specific Order Management System.
 The trading day runs from UTC Midnight to UTC Midnight.
-See “The Trading Day” for more information.
+See "The Trading Day" for more information.